miLibris/flask-rest-jsonapi/docs/quickstart.rst

 Create relationship
 ~~~~~~~~~~~~~~~~~~~

-Now John buy a new computer named Comodor so let's link it to John.
+Now John buys a new computer named Commodore so let's link it to John.

 Request: